 Building upon the RL baselines, we implemented three safe RL approaches that address the problems of constraint satisfaction and robust generalization against disturbances from fixed distributions.
-The safety layer-based approach in [28] pre-trains NN models to approximate linearized state constraints.
-These learned constraints are then used to filter potentially unsafe inputs from an RL controller via least-squares projection (also see Section V-E).
+The safety layer-based approach in [31] pre-trains NN models to approximate linearized state constraints.
+These learned constraints are then used to filter potentially unsafe inputs from an RL controller via leastsquares projection (also see Section IV-E).
+Once pre-trained (without the need for a prior model), the safety layer is kept fixed during an agent's learning.
 We add such a safety layer to PPO and apply it to our benchmark tasks.
 Robust RL aims to learn policies that generalize across systems or tasks.
-We adapt two methods based on adversarial learning: RARL [20] and RAP [29].
+We adapt two methods based on adversarial learning: RARL [23] and RAP [32].
 These approaches model disturbances as a learning adversary and train the policy against increasingly stronger disturbances, which create harsher control scenarios.
-The controllers in [20], [29] demonstrated, in simulation, robustness against parameter mismatch and specific types of disturbances.
-These methods can be directly trained in safe-control-gym, by leveraging the disturbances API (see Section IV-D.3).
+The controllers in [23], [32] demonstrated, in simulation, robustness against parameter mismatch and specific types of disturbances.
+These methods can be directly trained in safe-control-gym, by leveraging the disturbances API (see Section III-D.3).

 Fig. 4.
-Control performance (absolute error w.r.t. reference $\mathbf{x}^{\mathrm{ref}}$, $|\Delta_e|$) on the cart-pole stabilization task for different controllers and RL agents.
+Control performance (absolute error w.r.t. reference $\mathbf{x}^{\text{ref}}$ , $|\Delta_e|$ ) on the cart-pole stabilization task for different controllers and RL agents.